daios-ai/msg/docs/manual/docs/learn/index.md

 The expression `oracle() -> Str` declares an **oracle**.
 Oracles are like functions, expect that their implementation is a black box and their behavior is guided by hints.
 Oracles are the main feature of MindScript.

-Unlike most programming languages, function objects and oracles are always anonymous (like Python lambdas) and are often immediately assigned to a variable.
+Unlike most programming languages, function and oracles are always anonymous values that are often immediately assigned to a variable.
 In addition, they are always typed, and input and output values are checked at runtime, yielding an error if they don't conform.

 In MindScript everything is an expression.
 Hence, declarations and assignments themselves return a value.
 In this case, the entire line evaluates to an oracle object.

-Because it evaluates to an oracle object, the comment in the preceeding line gets attached to it.
+Because it evaluates to an oracle object, the annotation in the preceeding line gets attached to it.
 Attaching a hint to an oracle guides its evaluation.

 In the final line we evaluate the oracle and print the result followed by a newline
 ``` hl_lines="4"